Karen McBride, Ed.D.

 Professor Obi holds a Bachelor (BSc) and a Master of Science (MSc) degree in mechanical engineering from Keio University and a Doctor of Engineering (Dr.-Ing.) degree from the University of Erlangen-Nuremberg in Germany.
 His research interests include fluid mechanics, turbulence modelling, and computational mechanics.
 He has held several international leadership positions at the university, including dean of the International Center and vice president for International Collaboration.
 He has also served on various committees of the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) dealing with international education and scholarship programs.

 Dr. Lavern Samuels is a dental surgeon and medical scientist with a special interest in oral medicine and broader public health.
 Currently, he serves as the Director of International Education and Partnerships (IEP) at the Durban University of Technology (DUT).
 He was the Senate Representative on the University Council and the Council EXCO for 16 years.
-He is also the immediate past Chairperson of the DUT Institutional Forum, a position he held for 14 years.
+He is also the past Chairperson of the DUT Institutional Forum, a position he held for 14 years.
 Dr. Samuels is the President of the International Education Association of South Africa (IEASA).
 In addition, he is the Chair of the Southern African Nordic Centre (SANORD), a consortium of 60 universities across 15 countries from the Southern African and Nordic regions.
-Dr. Samuels is a member of the steering committee of the International Virtual Exchange Consortium (IVEC) and represents South Africa on the Network of International Education Associations (NIEA), the peak global body for international education associations.
+Dr. Samuels is also a member of the Board of the International Virtual Exchange Consortium (IVEC) and represents South Africa on the Network of International Education Associations (NIEA), the peak global body for international education associations.

-Having come from the field of Health Science, Dr. Samuels has served as the academic head of the Departments of Dental Sciences and Environmental Health in the DUT Faculty of Health Sciences.
+Having come from the field of health science, Dr. Samuels has served as the academic head of the Departments of Dental Sciences and Environmental Health in the DUT Faculty of Health Sciences.
 He also served as the Deputy Dean and Acting Executive Dean in the Faculty of Health Sciences, prior to his current role.
 Dr. Samuels served a five-year term as a board member of the Health Professions Council of South Africa (HPCSA) and served on the Ethics Monitoring Advisory Committee of the internationally funded Reducing HIV in Adolescents research project.

 International Perspectives on University Teaching & Learning Symposium